HB486 Alabama 2013 Session

 - Alcoholic beverages, higher content beers sold in other than original container must have alcoholic content

-This bill would authorize the Alabama Alcoholic Beverage Control Board to promulgate necessary rules to implement this section and to accomplish its intent.
+- Authorizes the Alabama Alcoholic Beverage Control Board to promulgate necessary rules to implement and carry out the labeling requirement.

 - Subjects